bitem-heg-geneve/CellTriage-api/README.md

 docker compose -f "docker-compose.d`
 ```
 ## API
-This API allows to create literature triage jobs for the Cellosaurus knowledge resources on cell lines.
-Publication relevancy scores are calcultated using state-of-the art language models, fine-tuned for the triage of both abstracts and full-text.
+This API allows to create literature triage jobs for the Cellosaurus knowledge resource on cell lines.
+Article relevancy scores are estimated using state-of-the art language models, fine-tuned for the triage of both abstracts and fulltext.

-### Job creation endpoint
+### Job Create endpoint
 **URL:** POST [/api/job](/api/job)
 Create a CellTriage job including a list of candicate articles.
 Each article must include a pmid.
 The articles will be scored for relevancy for Cellosaurus curation.